NonMajorNerd/Arel/README.txt

 		*Add a check/return so if a list is searched and there is no result, it returns a default .. eg if names list does not have a name for this item, just return the default name.
 		*Expand scoring system
-		*Build a check for 'is there a camera op? if not, spawn one nearby (but outside of player FoV)' *Certainly a ton of other things
+		*Build a check for 'is there a camera op? if not, spawn one nearby (but outside of player FoV)' *Extend ranged weapon systems
+			*accuracy??
+			*capability to hip-fire at reduced accuaracy/damage?
+			*reduced damage if firing at range 1?
+		*Certainly a ton of other things

     **************
     * Change log *
     **************

+	07/15/21
+		Got rid of message log
+		Added turn order timeline
+		Added mouse support for NPC context menus and tooltips Added mouse support for inventory
+		Added 2-frame animations for all pc/npc sprites Added a help menu

+	07/07/21
+		Bug fixes around ranged weapon systems
+		Fixed a bug which was causing new games to use the constants, names and colors lists from previous games from the same execution
+		Added keypad control to all menus
+		Fixed the autosave / loading system

+	07/06/21
+		Note that 'arrow' items will drop regardless of origin choice, but 'bow' items will NOT spawn and can not be obtained if you do not start as a ranger.
+		Please also note that the drop rates for arrows (and their impact on the drop rate of other items) has not been tuned or balanced at this time.

+		Completed base code for quiver and ammo preference system Added the 'Ranger' origin and gear
+		Updated Ranger starting sprite
+		Added firing controls to the ReadMe, as well as a few other changes to the ReadMe control descriptions

+	07/05/21
+		Base code for quiver / preference system designed and implemented

+	04/22/21
+		Blocked out core systems and logic for more robust ammo usability Added the Quiver item

 	03/24/21
 		Added ranged weaponry, ammo typess